black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 61
 Declare a variable cellRegex to match cell references.
 It should match a letter from A to J, followed by a digit from 1 to 9, and an optional digit from 0 to 9.
 Make the regular expression case-insensitive and global.

+# Step 62
+Declare a cellExpanded variable and assign it the value of calling .replace() on your rangeExpanded variable.
+Pass it your cellRegex and an empty callback function.
+The callback function should take a match parameter.